 It’s time to update your tired decor, BUT…

 Are you baffled about what to do or what to do first?
-Is it possible to just “spruce the joint up” without a major overhaul?
-Can “sprucing” be done on a budget too?
+Is it possible to just “spruce up the joint” without a major overhaul?
+Can “sprucing up” be done on a budget too?
 Absolutely !
-Learn how to really see what you’re looking at to make your best, smartest decisions.
+Learn how to really see what you’re looking at to make your best and smartest decisions.

 Selective inattention is not your friend

 Don’t we all “overlook” whatever it is that we don’t want to deal with right now?

 Is this you?
 “OOOPS, I didn’t really notice that…anymore!”

 The truth about the actual conditions of your environment and furnishings can sneak up on you.
 Somethings might have become increasingly worse over time.
 Especially when you have been overlooking the obvious, as an operative practice, for way too long.

 Where do you start to update any room?

 The first question to ask is “How do you actually live there?”

 Approaching an effective update, room by room, is a matter of mindset.
 How do you think of your home?

 HOW you think of your home is HOW you live there.